periashutosh-prog/StrawberryOS/README.md

 ## 📜 License

-MIT License — do whatever you want, just keep it open.
+MIT License — For customising the OS to your own needs.
+Just keep it open source too :)

 ---

 ## 👤 Author

-**Ashutosh** — Student, maker, and embedded systems engineer from Coimbatore, India.
+**Ashutosh** — Student, maker, and an average guy who wants to build complex stuff on his own...

 ---

-*StrawberryOS is part of the Strawberry ecosystem — sPhone, StrawberryWatchOS, and more.
-All open source.
-Always.*